luismond/tm2tb/README.md

 In the tests folder you can find bilingual translation files in many languages, which you can use to test the app's functionality

+# Installing locally

+If you want to build the application locally, clone the repository, install the requirements in a virtual environment and add your own [**Microsoft Azure Cognitive Services key**] (https://portal.azure.com/) to these two files: `get_azure_translation.py` and `get_azure_dict_lookup.py`.

 # License

 TM2TB is released under the [GNU General Public License v3.0](github.com/luismond/tm2tb/blob/main/LICENSE)